12th World FZO World Congress

 kelli-dawn

-CEO, Jamaica Special Economic Zone Authority
+CEO, Jamaica Special Economic Zones Authority, Jamaica

 Kelli-Dawn Hamilton is an accomplished executive with deep expertise in policy development, international trade, public relations, and investment facilitation.
 Since November 2023, she has served as Chief Executive Officer of the Jamaica Special Economic Zone Authority (JSEZA), where she leads national efforts to promote industrial development, drive inward investment, and advance Jamaica’s positioning as a competitive global logistics and services hub.